Architectural Experience Design

-Spatial Experience Design brings architectural thinking to the shaping of environments—how spaces are organized, entered, experienced, and remembered.
+Spatial Design—expressed through Architectural Experience Design—brings architectural thinking to the spaces you create: how they are organized, entered, experienced, and remembered.

 While the work may intersect with brand identity and visual communication, its foundation remains spatial—how architecture supports human movement, perception, and gathering.
 Layouts, spatial frameworks, and experiential sequences are developed with an understanding of both aesthetics and use.